dlt-hub/dlt/docs/website/docs/intro.md

 ```
 Unlike other solutions, with dlt, there's no need to use any backends or containers.
 Simply import `dlt` in a Python file or a Jupyter Notebook cell, and create a pipeline to load data into any of the [supported destinations](dlt-ecosystem/destinations/).
 You can load data from any source that produces Python data structures, including APIs, files, databases, and more.

-The library will create/update tables, infer data types and handle nested data automatically.
+The library will create or update tables, infer data types and handle nested data automatically.
 Here's a few examples:

 <Tabs
   groupId="source-type"